-- May 2012 - Completed contract with vendor and determine initial courses to be included
+- May 2012 - Completed contract with vendor and determined initial courses to be included.

-- Oct-Nov 2012 - Determine initial courses to be included for Spring Semester 2013
+- Oct-Nov 2012 - Determined initial courses to be included for Spring Semester 2013.

-- Nov-Dec 2012 - Gather feedback from faculty and students
+- Nov-Dec 2012 - Gathered feedback from faculty and students.

-- December 2012 - Finalize courses to be included for Spring Semester 2013
+- December 2012 - Finalized courses to be included for Spring Semester 2013.

-- April-May 2013 - Gather feedback from faculty and students
+- April-May 2013 - Gathered feedback from faculty and students.

 For more information on the project, please send an email to email@example.com